Chronic wounds

 People with severe diseases such as cancer, older people or people who are malnourished have weak immune defenses.
 This may mean wounds can take longer to heal.

-Large, deep wounds caused by a severe injury or burns are a challenge for the body’s process of self-healing.
+Large, deep wounds caused by a severe injury or burns are a challenge for the body’s self-healing processes.

 Mechanical pressure